- Blog

 None of that was in the plan.
 Because there was no plan.

 The second year starts now.
-With Thoughtworks as my professional home.
-With KaiNext as my company.
-With my father as my partner.
-No guarantees, no clients in the pipeline yet, no profitability.
+With a formal consulting role giving me stability.
+With KaiNext as a project I keep building.
+With my father exploring his own path in parallel.
+No guarantees, no projects in the pipeline yet, no profitability.

 But with a full year of learning that doesn't disappear.
 And with the certainty that the only way to truly learn this was to live it.

 I started this year being fired.
-I'm ending it building a firm with my father.
+I'm ending it with KaiNext established and growing at its own pace.

 Related Articles